 Every Julianne Moore Movie Ranked Worst To Best

-The years since have only brought the actress more roles and accolades, including an Oscar win for Best Actress in 2014's "Still Alice."
+The years since have only brought the actress more roles and accolades, including an Oscar win for best actress in 2014's "Still Alice."
 While Moore has been in dozens of excellent movies, she has also showed up in her fair share of Razzie-nominated bombs.
 To see how they all stack up, here is every movie in Julianne Moore's filmography, ranked from the worst to the absolute best.

-71. 6 Souls
+74. 6 Souls

 Although it's known as "Shelter" in all territories outside the United States, the more absurd title "6 Souls" fits this mess of a thriller so much better.
 Julianne Moore plays Cara, a psychologist who meets Adam (Jonathan Rhys Meyers), a patient with multiple personalities.
 When Cara discovers his personalities are the identities of dead people, she begins to suspect foul play.
 What she absolutely doesn't expect is how the story winds up being a groan-inducing cliché fest about God vs. science that comes off as ultimately way too preachy.

 Sitting at a measly 4% on Rotten Tomatoes, it's safe to say that nobody thought "6 Souls" was a good movie.
-One reviewer (at Movie Guide) went as far as to compliment Moore's performance amid the extremely lackluster other elements of the film.
+One reviewer went as far as to compliment Moore's performance amid the extremely lackluster other elements of the film.
 Even in her lowest-rated movie, Julianne Moore is one of the best parts.

-70. The Ladies Man
+73. The Ladies Man

 "The Ladies Man" starts when Leon is finally axed from his radio gig.
 He receives a note from a mysterious woman saying she will love and financially support him, but here's the punchline: he doesn't know who it's from and, you guessed it, he has slept with so many women that now he has to navigate his way through a legion of angry exes to find the one.
-It's like "Scott Pilgrim vs. the World" except without any self-awareness or style.
+It's like "Scott Pilgrim vs. the World," except without any self-awareness or style.
 Moore plays a sympathetic ex-girlfriend of Leon's who now works as a clown.
 Sadly, her career is skyrocketing and she doesn't have time for a relationship.
 It's safe to say Moore wouldn't be caught dead in clown make-up these days.

-69. Body of Evidence
+72. Body of Evidence

 Carlson begins to have an intense affair with her lawyer, Frank Dulaney (Willem Dafoe), under the nose of his unsuspecting wife, played by Julianne Moore.
 This sadomasochistic affair continues until the trial starts going south and the affair begins to get rocky, prompting a call from Carlson to Sharon.
-From here, most sense of reality gets thrown out the window as the movie barrels towards the unnecessarily hackneyed violent ending.
+From here, almost any sense of reality gets thrown out the window as the movie barrels towards the unnecessarily hackneyed violent ending.

-68. Seventh Son
+71. Seventh Son

 Julianne Moore is the villain of this unfortunately drab fantasy adventure.
 She plays Mother Malkin, a powerful witch who escapes the imprisonment brought upon her by witch hunter Gregory (Jeff Bridges).
 Now with Malkin on the verge of regaining her true power, Gregory must find a new apprentice to help him take her down before it becomes too late.